MuhammadMoeezKhan/IOS-Crypto-Tracker/README.md

 I created an IOS application that displays major cryptocurrency price changes per second in USD dollars, Rupees, or Canadian dollars using CoinGecko Data REST API.

-To change what currencies to convert crypto prices it can be done using 2-3 code statements!
+To change and update your choice of currencies to convert crypto prices it can be done using 2-3 code statements!

 ### Gif#1: Convert Crypto Currency Values into USD and PKR
 ##### Used GoinGecko's API to fetch updated data from JSON object containing the Rupee Currency.
 The app fetches data (updates) every second.